With the latest COLLIN product innovation, the engineering company again shows its competence regarding lines for quality tests.Read more

 Plastic processing stages:

-- Primary Plastic Processing: Injection molding, Extrusion, Blow molding, Compression and transfer moulding.
+- Primary Plastic Processing: Injection molding, Extrusion, Blow molding, Compression, and transfer molding.

-There is a variety of methods used to process plastic.
+There is a variety of methods used to process plastics raw material.
 Each method has its advantages and disadvantages and some processing methods are better suited for specific applications.

 These plastic processing methods include: